Film: Attack of the Clones aka: Attackofthe Clones

 On the political side of the film, Padme is told the people of Naboo wanted the constitution of their planet amended so she could stay in office.
 Meanwhile, on Coruscant, there's the constitution of the Republic about to be suspended so Palpatine can stay in office.

 Gunship Rescue: Yoda, Jedi Knights and a squad of Clone Troopers land gunships in the arena just in time to rescue Padmé and Anakin.
+Considered one of the most iconic examples of the trope.

 Held Gaze: This happens between Anakin and Padmé twice: once as a gentle lover's gaze into each other's eyes, and then later as an indicator they are about to Big Damn Kiss.

 Hollywood Tactics: The Jedi battle in the Geonosis arena features an army of supposedly invincible Jedi getting torn apart by battle droids, because they decided to abandon sound battle tactics for a Zerg Rush.
 The subsequent clone trooper assault is much more effective because it uses proper combined arms tactics.
-Justified in that the clone army, being an actual army, is trained specifically in such things, while the jedi are not.
+Justified in that the clone army, being an actual army, is trained specifically in such things, while the Jedi are not.

 Hurricane of Puns: The arena battle is full of them, starting with Obi Wan remarking that Padme (who is climbing onto the top of the pillar she was chained to) "seems to be on top of things."